Skip to main content

 Since we're already talking about fathers, let's use Finding Nemo as an example.

 The main tracks in this film have been 1.
 Marlin's desire to get his son home, and 2.
 Marlin learning that he needs to not deny Nemo any chance for growth.
-The culminating moment would be when these two tensions collide, when Marlin lets Nemo do the dangerous thing and help save the fish in the net.
+The culminating moment comes when these two tensions collide, when Marlin lets Nemo do the dangerous thing and help save the fish in the net.
 Marlin would never have let Nemo attempt something so risky before his adventure at sea, and so his reversal becomes this statement on parenthood and the importance of letting go.

 This is the film's culminating moment, but is it a token of anyone's growth?
 I don’t think so.
-Philip hasn’t exactly been trying to escape from Butch.
+Phillip hasn’t exactly been trying to escape from Butch.
 This isn’t truly a reversal of his character, so I can't comfortably call it Philip's arc.
 As far as Butch goes, he doesn't really do anything here either that marks any shift in his methods.
-He gives up Philip, yes, but only because he's reached the end of his rope.
+He gives up Phillip, yes, but only because he's reached the end of his rope.
 So I guess the question is, does every movie need a character arc?

 What Makes a Man?

 I want to clarify, when I talk about fatherhood redeeming masculinity, I am speaking collectively.
 I'm not suggesting that we place the onus of change in the hands of children to fix a man's toxic masculinity.
 It's not any fairer to ask children to fix men than it is to put that on women.
 I'm just noting that fatherhood represents an underutilized reservoir of masculine expression, one that encourages men to use the full breadth of their protective instinct in a healthy way.
 Who knows what will happen if we redefine masculinity along this axis?
-As masculinity continually becomes a subject of public interest, such a paradigm shift is possible.
+As masculinity continually becomes a subject of public interest, such a paradigm shift feels in reach.

 Stranger Things actually plays with this motif quite a bit.
 Steve in season one is your standard bad boy and carries the corresponding vile traits.
-In one of the series’ smartest storytelling moves, Steve’s redemption comes not through the love of the heroine, but through becoming a protective figure toward the younger members of the cast.
+In one of the series’ smartest storytelling moves, Steve’s progression comes not through the love of the heroine, but through becoming a protective figure toward the younger members of the cast.

 You see this even more clearly in the character of Hopper, who at the start of the series embodies a very stoic picture of masculinity.
 The show doesn’t shy around some of his latent toxicity, but it’s also honest about what that means for him.
 You get the idea that he and Joyce could be good for each other, but he’s got some internal issues to resolve first.
 Perhaps most significantly, Hopper starts to become his best self when he adopts Eleven and finally has someone to take care for.

-Our obsession with redeeming the bad boy speaks to a hope we have for manhood in general.
+Our obsession with redeeming the bad boy and his derivatives speaks to a hope we have for manhood in general.
 History has conditioned men to be fierce, to eschew vulnerability, to bury their hearts.
 But we still hold onto the hope that with just enough tenderness, the beast will melt away, and then we can all see the protector that was hiding behind the aggressor.

 And honestly, going against historical precedent, societal expectation, and even personal demons to do this--I think that takes a very special kind of strength.